Gnucash/gnucash/cmake/README_CMAKE.txt

 The CMake setup does not support building and installing dependencies (although it probably could some day).
-So you need to have the dependencies available, most likely by having run the existing Autotools build at least once.
+So you need to have the dependencies available.
 Various resources on the GnuCash wiki will have advice on how to do this.

 You will need to have CMake and optionally Ninja installed, either